Jack (flag): Jacks of special design

-British flag copies
+Cross and Saltire Jacks

 Union jacks

 United or confederated states have in many cases adopted a jack representing their national union.
 The best known is the Union Jack of the United Kingdom's Royal Navy, composed in 1606 by joining the flags of England and Scotland.
 When the Kingdom of Ireland merged with Great Britain in 1801, a red saltire (Saint Patrick's Cross) was added to form the present Union Flag.
-The design of the UK's Union Jack probably inspired later jacks of other states, such as Russia and the Union Jack of Sweden and Norway.
-The Russian jack in its turn inspired the jacks of Bulgaria, Estonia, and Latvia.
+The design of the UK's Union Jack probably inspired later jacks of other states, such as Russia, the Sweden-Norway, Estonia, and Latvia.
+The Russian jack in its turn inspired the jack of Bulgaria.

 From 1777 to 1975, 1977 to September 2002, and June 2019 to the present, the United States Navy has flown a "union jack", consisting of the blue canton with white stars from the US national ensign.
-In 1975 and 1976, and then again from September 11, 2002, to June 4, 2019, the US Navy flew the First Navy Jack, allegedly used in 1775 and 1776, with a rattlesnake and the motto "DONT TREAD ON ME" (sic) superimposed on thirteen alternating red and white stripes.
+In 1975 and 1976, and then again from September 11, 2002, to June 4, 2019, the US Navy flew the First Navy Jack, allegedly used in 1775 and 1776, with a rattlesnake and the motto "DONT TREAD ON ME" [sic] superimposed on thirteen alternating red and white stripes.

 The Confederate States of America followed the same pattern for its first naval jack (1861–1863), using the canton of its first naval ensign, with seven stars forming a circle on a "medium blue" field.
 Later versions had up to fifteen stars.
 The second Confederate naval jack was a rectangular cousin of the Confederate army's battle flag and was in use from 1863 until 1865.

 The Union Jack of Sweden and Norway (1844–1905) was a rectangular cross flag divided per saltire, combining the national colours of Sweden (hoist and fly) and Norway (top and bottom).
 The naval jack was also used as a flag for the common diplomatic representations abroad.